 Connecting Europe Facility

 The Connecting Europe Facility is the EU's €33 billion plan for boosting energy, transport, and digital infrastructure between 2014 and 2020.
 Under the CEF, €5.85 billion is available for trans-European energy infrastructure projects such as gas pipelines, transmission grids, LNG terminals, gas storage, and smart grids.
-The European Commission has drawn up a list of 248 EU projects of common interest (PCIs) which may apply for CEF funding.
-This list is updated every two years.
+In 2015 the European Commission drew up a list of 248 EU projects of common interest (PCIs) which may apply for CEF funding.
+This list is updated every two years: the next update is due in November 2017.

 The NER 300 programme uses money from the sale of carbon allowances to fund demonstration projects for carbon capture and storage (CCS) and renewable energy in Europe.
 These projects are designed to demonstrate the commercial viability of technologies such as concentrated solar power, smart grids, bioenergy, and post-combustion CCS.